Death of Naya Rivera: Funeral

-Rivera was interred at the Forest Lawn Memorial Park in Hollywood Hills, Hollywood, a cemetery known for its many entertainment industry burials, following a private service attended by family and close friends, including members of the Glee cast, on July 24, 2020.
-Rivera's crypt is located two to the left of that of Sandra Dee.
+Rivera was interred at the Forest Lawn Memorial Park in Hollywood Hills, Hollywood, following a private service attended by family and close friends, including members of the Glee cast, on July 24, 2020.

 Lawsuit

 In November 2020, Ryan Dorsey, on behalf of his and Rivera's young son, Josey Dorsey, and Rivera's estate, brought wrongful death lawsuits against Ventura County and the management of Lake Piru.
 The suit claims that there were no signs to warn of the dangers of the lake and of swimming in the lake, and that the rental boat provided to Rivera did not meet safety standards under California law, specifically that it did not come equipped with flotation devices, nor "with a safely accessible ladder, adequate rope, an anchor, a radio, or any security mechanisms to prevent swimmers from being separated from their boats".
 The lawsuit is also pursuing survivor's claims for Dorsey and claims of negligent emotional distress, stating that "Rivera may not have known that her son had made it to the boat but she surely knew that she was dying and would not make it back to her son", as well as highlighting the later publication of toxicology reports, which it says were the defendants' "attempts to discredit [Rivera] in the media and distract from their own negligence".

+In February 2022, People Magazine reported that the lawsuit brought on by Ryan Dorsey was settled.
+The terms of the settlement were not made public, but the family stated that the money awarded will be used to help raise Josey Dorsey.